NOVAGOLD RESOURCES INC (NG)

 For Analysis

-Mr. Erfan joined the board in July 2025, which is less than 24 months before the meeting date, so the policy exempts him from the TSR underperformance trigger; no other disqualifying flags apply.
+Mr. Erfan joined the board in July 2025, less than 24 months before the meeting, so he is exempt from the TSR underperformance trigger under policy; no other disqualifying flags apply.

 Say on Pay